9999years/new.becca.ooo/source/_posts/unicode.md

 shape recognition.
 Great for writing short bits of text in a language you don’t know.

-[Mouse input for Chinese characters]

 # Conversion (programming)

 {% bullet %} [Xem's EscApe utility on Github] --- By [Maxime Euzière].
-Converts any Unicode string to 33 different escape sequences.
-New: [v2 beta]!
+Converts any Unicode string to a bunch of different escape sequence syntaxes.

 [ASCII Xlate] --- Converts plain ASCII, binary, octal, hex, base32, base64, ASCII85, and decimal ASCII.
 Also calculates various hashes!

-[Guide to converting to UTF-8 in vasious programming languages]
+[Guide to converting to UTF-8 in various programming languages][convert-to-utf-8]

 # Conversion (decorative or linguistic)

-{% bullet %} [Unicate] --- Aconverts to various latin Unicode alphabets (e.g.
+{% bullet %} [Unicate] --- Converts to various Latin Unicode "alphabets" (e.g.
-fullwidth, math scripts, etc.).
+full-width, math scripts, etc.).

 [Text converter on qaz.wtf] --- Similar to the above.